Outdoorsy Review: List or Find an RV for Rent

 - Renters May be Subject to Mileage Restrictions – RV owners can set mileage maximums, meaning you’ll have to pay extra if you exceed them.
 Depending on the maximum, it can feel restricting if you’re on an epic road trip.
 It could also get expensive.

-- High Insurance Deductible – The inclusion of liability, comprehensive, and collision coverage is one of the benefits of renting an RV through Outdoorsy.
-However, if anything happens, you – the renter – are on the hook for the $1,500 deductible.
+- High Insurance Deductibles – The inclusion of liability, comprehensive, and collision coverage is one of the benefits of renting an RV through Outdoorsy.
+However, if anything happens, you – the renter – are on the hook for a deductible between $1,000-$4,000 per loss.

 If you own an RV and want to make some money, listing your RV on Outdoorsy might be a great solution for you.